Pulover/PuloversMacroCreator/Documentation/Variables.md

 ### Remarks

 Since version 5.0.0, AutoHotkey Expression format must be used for Function parameters and COM expressions.

-PMC files from previous versions are automatically converted.
+PMC files from previous versions are automatically converted, however there might be errors in the converted syntax that will need to be fixed manually.

 Some short variable names should be avoided in expressions as they are used internally and will not be correctly evaluated.
 The names are a, e, i, o, r, s, t, ac, eo, lf, lp, tt and numbered variations of them like a1, a2... tt1, tt2....